Compliance Key Risk Indicators Examples

 Compliance Key Risk Indicators (CKRI) are important for organizations to be aware of in day to day operations, as they can help identify areas in which a company may be at risk for non-compliance.
 Effective kris can be possible with a control environment and mission critical activities.

--There are many different CKRI that an organization can use to assess its compliance posture, and each indicator will vary depending on the specific industry or regulatory environment.
+-There are many different CKRI that an organization can use to assess its regulatory compliance and posture, and each indicator will vary depending on the specific industry or regulatory environment.

--Some examples of Compliance Key Risk Indicators include: having effective anti-corruption policies and procedures in place, conducting due diligence on business partners, maintaining accurate financial records, and protecting customer data.
+-Some examples of Compliance Key Risk Indicators include: having effective anti-corruption policies and procedures in place, conducting due diligence on business partners, regarding customer complaints, maintaining accurate financial records, and protecting customer data.

 If you would like more information on how your organization can implement CKRI into its compliance program, please contact us.
 We would be happy to discuss this further with you.